Monash Psychology Centre

 - The Clinical Psychology service — This service provides assessment and treatment of emotional and behavioural problems such as grief and loss, trauma, anxiety and depression, relationship issues, and developmental difficulties.

 - The Neurosychology service — This service provides assessment and treatment of brain impairment associated with conditions such as developmental and learning difficulties, dementia, stroke and traumatic brain injury.

 - MPC specialty clinics — MPC excels in the study and treatment of anxiety and depression, concussion, and sleep and memory difficulties.
 To provide clients access to clinical services that are informed by the latest findings, MPC runs specialist clinics in these areas.
-MPC runs specialist clinics in these areas, including the FEAR clinic and the Optimal Health clinic.
+MPC runs specialist clinics in these areas.

 Clients may be invited to participate in research projects.